DigitalGlobe/gbdxtools4j/docs/workflow.md

 These two examples for creating tasks work exactly the same.
 The implementation style is up to you.

-The full list of methods available to the workflow system is defined in src/main/java/com/digitalglobe/gbdx/tools/workflow/WorkflowManager.
+The full list of methods available to the workflow system is defined in <a href="../src/main/java/com/digitalglobe/gbdx/tools/workflow/WorkflowManager.java">the Workflow Manager</a>